Emla Cream 5% 5g

 Avoid contact with your eyes.
 If you accidentally get the cream in your eyes, rinse well with lukewarm water or saline solution and protect the eye until sensation returns.

-Do not use this product on cuts, grazes and wounds (excluding leg ulcers), near skin irritation or eczema, near your eyes or genitals.
+Do not use this product on cuts, grazes and wounds (excluding leg ulcers), near skin irritation or eczema, or near your eyes or genitals.

 If you are currently pregnant or breastfeeding, speak to your doctor before using this product.